- General Information

 Q: I will not need my normal transit amount.
 Can I stop or change it this month?

 A: Yes!
-To make changes to the amount scheduled at the end of a month, just submit the transit benefit election form by the 5th of that month.
+To make changes submit the change in UKG Pro.
 If you suspend the benefit, the payroll deduction will be paused and the funds/pass will not be sent to your account or mastercard at the end of the month.

 Q: I suspended my transit benefit for this month.
 Will it automatically resume next month?

-A: No. If you wish to restart or begin a transit election, you must submit the transit benefit election form by the 5th of the month in which you need the funds to be sent.
+A: No. If you wish to restart or begin a transit election, you must submit in UKG Pro by the 5th of the month in which you need the funds to be sent.

 Q: I need to purchase a ticket that costs more than my transit election or fund balance.
 Can I add funds during the month?